natcap/invest.users-guide/source/sdr.rst

 R should be obtained from published values, as calculation is very tedious.
 For calculation, R equals the annual average of EI values, where E is the kinetic energy of rainfall (in :math:`MJ\cdot ha^{-1}`) and I30 is the maximum intensity of rain in 30 minutes (in mm.hr-1).
 A review of relationships between precipitation and erosivity index around the world is provided by Renard and Freimund (1994).

-General guidance to calculate the R index can be found in the FAO Soils bulletin 70 (Roose, 1996): http://www.fao.org/3/t1765e/t1765e0e.htm.
+General guidance to calculate the R index can be found in the FAO Soils Bulletin 70 (Roose, 1996): http://www.fao.org/3/t1765e/t1765e0e.htm.
 It is also possible that area- or country-specific equations for R have been derived, so it is worth doing a literature search for these.

 A global map of rainfall erosivity (30 arc-seconds, ~1km at the equator) is available from the European Commission: https://esdac.jrc.ec.europa.eu/content/global-rainfall-erosivity.